colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-lists.md

 ## cat

-Also, you can join two lists (as long as they have the same type) by using the `cat` function:
+Also, you can join two lists (as long as they have the same type) by using the `cat` formula:

 > (`cat` is an abbreviation of `concatenate`).